mccg/mccg.github.io/_posts/2018-02-09-enumerize-in-elixir.md

 ## To implement a ``deftype``
 - First, by using ``use Deftype.Use, unquote(opts)``,
-  we are able to define macros inside "Type" module.
+  we can define macros inside "Type" module.

 - ``deftype.ex``:
   ```elixir